Skip to main content

 Professional website for psychotherapy practices

-Psychotherapy is the most confidential service in the German healthcare system - and at the same time one where patients almost always do the initial research online.
+Psychotherapy is among the particularly confidential services in the German healthcare system - and at the same time one where patients often do the initial research online.
 Those who appear in this sensitive purchase decision with stock photos of smiling people, aggressive marketing or promotional promises deter exactly the people who are seeking help.
-We build websites for psychotherapy practices that radiate competence and calm, comply with professional codes and HWG, and treat data protection not as an alibi exercise but as a core quality - as befits practices working with Art.
-9 GDPR data.
+We build websites for psychotherapy practices that radiate competence and calm, use professional-code-aware and HWG-oriented wording, and treat data protection as a core quality - appropriate for practices handling health data.

-professional-code compliant HWG-safe Art.
-9 GDPR waiting-time transparency video consultation ready
+professional-code aware HWG-sensitive Art.
+9 GDPR waiting-time transparency video consultation note

 Why psychotherapy practices need special websites

 At the same time the market is strongly regulated.
-The Psychotherapists Act (PsychThG), the professional codes of the 17 state chambers of psychotherapists, the Medicinal Products Advertising Act (HWG), SGB V and the Psychotherapy Directive set the framework.
-Even small wording mistakes can trigger professional reprimands, warnings from competitors or audits by the KV.
-A website that not only meets these requirements but embeds them confidently into a warm, professional design is a real competitive advantage in this industry - all the more so because many practices do not attempt this and therefore get confused with the "Heilpraktiker für Psychotherapie" shortcut path.
+The Psychotherapists Act (PsychThG), the professional codes of the state chambers of psychotherapists, the Medicinal Products Advertising Act (HWG), SGB V and the Psychotherapy Directive set the framework.
+We therefore prepare content in a factual, restrained and reviewable way.
+Final professional, chamber-related and KV-related assessment remains with the practice, chamber or specialist advisors.

 What belongs on a modern psychotherapy website